-In Europe, it is estimated that there are 30,000 closed mine sites and many of these may have considerable amounts of essential raw materials.
-These leftover minerals usually are the ones that were disregarded during the operational life of a mine.
-It is a usual symptom of mining: the mines are closed not because of mineral depletion, but because of economical and technological constraints.
-Today, however, it could be feasible to explore the minerals that were left behind and that may now become essential resources for the European raw materials’ market pool.
-Many of these closed mines are now flooded and the last piece of information of their status and layout is decades or more than a hundred years old.
+In Europe, it is estimated that there are around 30,000 closed mine sites.
+Many of these still may have considerable amounts of essential raw materials.
+However, most of these closed mines are now flooded and the last piece of information of their status and layout is decades or more than a hundred years old.
 The complex underground layout, topology and geometry of most underground mines, make it impossible to do any surveying by conventional or remotely controlled equipment.
 One of these examples is the usage of human divers, which can prove unfruitful and even lethal in harsh deep mine conditions.

-The main objective in UNEXMIN is to develop a fully autonomous multi-platform Robotic Explorer, that will use non-invasive methods for 3D mine mapping on flooded and deep mines, otherwise inaccessible, in Europe.
-UNEXMIN’s pioneer developing technique could open new exploration scenarios for European abandoned mines, with the help from actualized data that cannot be accessed any other way.
+The main objective in the UNEXMIN project is to develop a fully autonomous multi-platform Robotic Explorer, made by three robots which will share the workload, using non-contact and non-damaging methods for exploration and 3D mine mapping of flooded and deep mines, otherwise inaccessible, in Europe.
+UNEXMIN’s pioneer technique can open new exploration scenarios for European abandoned mines.